-Danville Domestic Assault Lawyers
+Danville Domestic Assault Lawyer

 Under Virginia laws, it is a crime to injure, attempt to injure, or threaten a member of your family or household.
 It is also a crime to violate a restraining order.
+Domestic assault – even if charged as a misdemeanor – is a serious crime.
+A conviction for domestic assault carries serious consequences.

-Domestic Assault Defense: Our Approach
+Domestic Assault Defense: My Approach

 Prosecutors in Danville and Pittsylvania counties rarely negotiate in these cases, which means it is critical that you retain the services of an experienced criminal defense lawyer who will build a strong case on your behalf.

-Danville domestic assault attorneys Greg Haymore and Mark Holland have decades of experience defending individuals throughout southwest Virginia against domestic violence charges.
-They are familiar with prosecutors’ approach in these cases and know how to build a strong defense.
+I am a Danville domestic assault attorney with decades of experience defending individuals throughout southwest Virginia against domestic violence charges.
+I am familiar with the prosecutors’ approach in these cases and know how to build a strong defense.

-As with all misdemeanor convictions in the Commonwealth of Virginia, a domestic assault or assault and battery conviction remains on a person’s criminal record for the remainder of his or her life except under extenuating circumstances.
+As with all misdemeanor convictions in the commonwealth of Virginia, a domestic assault or assault and battery conviction remains on a person’s criminal record for the remainder of his or her life except under extenuating circumstances.

-Conviction can jeopardize your employment and permanently restrict your right to possess firearms.
+A conviction can jeopardize your employment and permanently restrict your right to possess firearms.
 A criminal conviction for domestic assault can also negatively impact child custody issues in family law cases.
+If you are a noncitizen immigrant, a conviction may result in your inability to become a naturalized citizen and may even result in deportation from the U.S. On a third domestic assault and battery offense within 20 years, you are facing a felony charge.

 Family Abuse